jennahd/PiN_meta-tutorial/README.md

                         -p profile-db
 ```

-Things to consider:
+After using the Anvi'o interactive interface, looking at the results of Whokaryote and MetaBAT2, and manually selecting MAGs:
 - Which cluster do you think most likely corresponds to _Parvularia atlantis_?
-Try manually binning it and check its completeness and redundancy.
+Try manually binning it and check its completeness and redundancy if you haven't.
 - How well did Whokaryote perform at distinguishing prokaryotic and eukaryotic contigs?
-- How well did metaBAT2 perform at binning a eukaryotic MAG?
+- How well did MetaBAT2 perform at binning a eukaryotic MAG?
 - How do the binned bacterial MAGs look?
 Do they have high quality?
 Which bacterial groups are present in the mixed culture with _Parvularia atlantis_?

 If you're interested, you can also find another anvio profile in [anvio_extra](anvio_extra) where I've also used MetaBAT2 to bin using only the prokaryotic and eukaryotic contigs as distinguished by Whokaryote and ran [SemiBin2](https://github.com/BigDataBiology/SemiBin) to aquire prokaryotic MAGs.